stefanprodan/istio-gke/docs/apps/02-canary-steerer.md

 * increase canary traffic weight percentage from 0% to 10%
 * check canary HTTP success rate
     * halt rollout if percentage is under the specified threshold
-* increase canary traffic wight by 10% till it reaches 100%
+* increase canary traffic wight by 10% (step wight) till it reaches 100% (max weight)
     * halt rollout while canary request success rate is under the threshold
     * halt rollout while canary request duration P99 is over the threshold
     * halt rollout if the primary or canary deployment becomes unhealthy